Translation not available: Norbert D'Costa Translation not available: Canada Translation not available: 0

 For me, cultural clothing is not about looking backward.
 It is about staying connected to my roots while living in Canada.

-Responding to:, Norbert D'Costa Canada Posted: June 6, 2026, 3:42 p.m.
+Translation not available, Norbert D'Costa Canada Translation not available.
+June 6, 2026, 3:42 p.m.

 I grew up mostly wearing Western clothing, but during Lunar New Year celebrations my family often wears traditional Chinese-inspired clothing.